 For once we have a Persian source for a Greek king's reign - a refreshing change.
-The Shahnameh, a verse epic written in Persian by Firdowsi in the 10th century AD includes the story of Sekander, a handsome Greek prince, grandson of Filqus.
+The Shahnameh, a verse epic written in Persian by Firdowsi iat the turn of the 10th century AD includes the story of Sekander, a handsome Greek prince, grandson of Filqus.
 A foal was born in the royal stables the very same night.
 He was taught wisdom by a great teacher Arestalis.
 He fought three great battles against the Persian king Dara, who happened to be his half-brother.
 When Dara was mortally wounded by two of his own courtiers after the third battle, Sekander was angry.
 He promised to bring the attackers to justice and protect Dara's family.
 Dara asked Sekander to marry his daughter Roshanak - with whom he would have a son to preserve the Zoroastrian religion and the Avestan scriptures, the fire temples and the festival of Now Ruz.
 Dara died, and Sekander gave him a royal funeral.

 A battle scene from one of the exquisite editions of the Shahnameh (15th century AD.
 One version was pulled apart by its American owner - and its individual pages sold, at a price of around $1,000,000 each.)

-Sekander ruled from the Persian capital at Estakhr.
+Sekander ruled from the Persian capital at Istakhr.
 Later he fought against Foor, king of India, and travelled the world righting wrongs, having magical encounters and adding peoples to his empire - he died in Babylon and his body was taken to Alexandria in Egypt.
 Firdowsi sums up:

 Sekander departed and what remains of him now is the words we say about him.
 He killed 36 kings, but look how much of the world remained in his grasp when he died.
 He sought things that no man has ever sought, and what remains of him is words.
 Words are the better portion, since they do not decay as an old building decays in the snow and rain.